EBEN TISDALE PUBLIC POLICY FELLOWSHIP

 Is the Tisdale Fellowship limited to specific universities?

-Tisdale Fellowships are open to undergraduate and graduate students from any college and university.
-The Fellowship is not affiliated with any particular educational institution.
-Decisions about eligibility, the granting of fellowships, and other operational matters are made exclusively by the Fellowship’s selection committee.
+Tisdale Fellowships are open to undergraduate students from any college and university.
+Decisions about eligibility, the granting of fellowships, and other operational matters are made exclusively by the The Fund for American Studies and the Fellowship’s selection committee.

 What is the Eben Tisdale Fellowship?